Directed by

 JOE PACIULLO (Sultan) Last seen at MLT in Some Enchanted Evening, Joe’s favorite roles at Maggie’s include The Nightingale of Samarkand in Once Upon a Mattress, Uncle Fester in The Addams Family, Sancho Panza in Man of La Mancha; the title character in Lucky Stiff; Henry Saunders in Lend Me a Tenor; Nicely Nicely Johnson in Guys and Dolls; and Ali Hakim in Oklahoma!.
 Many thanks to the cast and MLT board for this adventure.
 As always, love to the Lovely Lianne, who makes all of this possible.

-BARBARA POOLIN is happy to be performing at Maggie’s for the first time.
+BARBARA POOLIN (Head of Cleaning Staff) is happy to be performing at Maggie’s for the first time.
 She has previously performed at QED, Queens Theater, Maple Grove, FH Community House and Fohi Improv.
 She has trained with teachers at HB Studio, among them Uta Hagen and Herbert Berghof, and at Fohi Improv.
 Barbara has created and leads an improvisation group at Forest Hills Young Israel Senior League.
 She thanks Amanda, this wonderful cast and all involved for welcoming her.

 NIGEL SYLVERHYDE (Guard) Nigel is thrilled to return to the Maggie's stage after a short absence.
 Nigel is a long-time member of the company and feels like St. Margaret's parish hall is home.
 Most comfortable playing a "strong, silent type", Nigel has appeared in numerous comedies, plays, and musicals.
 Thanks to the producers, backstage team, and the board for yet another opportunity.
 Nigel looks forward to many more productions!